Towards a Wireless Physical-Layer Foundation Model: Challenges and Strategies: Introduction

 \begin{itemize} \item A brief overview of advances in foundation models and their applicability in the wireless domain. \item Analysis of missing steps and main challenges in the wireless domain to build a foundation model. \item A \acf{WPFM} framework. \item Strategies to apply wireless use cases effectively. \end{itemize}

-In the next section, we explore the advances in foundation models and discuss the need for \acp{WPFM} to streamline AI development in various tasks in wireless communication.
+In the next section, we explore the advances in foundation models and discuss the need for \acp{WPFM} to streamline AI development in various tasks in wireless communication and compare its difference with \acp{LLM}.
 Next, Section \ref{sct:challenges} presents the challenges in the wireless domain of building a \ac{WPFM}.
 Section \ref{sct:validation} outlines wireless applications, used to demonstrate the foundation model in Section \ref{sct:architecture}, where we present a general \ac{WPFM} framework and implementation strategies.
 Next, Section \ref{sct:nextsteps} discusses the next research steps for \acp{WPFM} and enabling human-interactive wireless networks.
 Finally, conclusions are drawn in Section \ref{sct:conclusions}.